JoshOrndorff/librho/README.md

 This project is in its infancy.
 It aspires to be a standard library for [rholang](https://rchain.coop) akin to libc.
 At the moment it is a few instructive and semi-useful algorithms and mathematical features implemented in pure rholang.

+The coding and testing standards for this library (and the entire language) are still evolving.
+The [librho style guide](styleguide.md) is a step.
+Testing standards remain to be developed.

 ## Unsafe Math
 Basic mathematical operations such as exponentiation and modular division to operate on rholang's built-in 64-bit integers.
 They make no attempt to avoid over- or underflows which is why they are unsafe.